ramitop345/python_api_project/README.md

 - install pydantic if not installed to validate request data(check in LIB if installed)
 - <from typing import optional> to add optional attributes to your post request Body
+- import also status and HTTPException from fastAPI to manage http responses